petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/configuration.md

 #### Linked configuration

 The `inVMAccessControlProfiles` resource type defines a per-service configuration that can be linked against a VM or virtual machine scale set.
 These configurations support full customizations.
-For full details, see [Advanced configuration](./advanced-configuration.md).
+For full details, see [Advanced configuration for MSP](./advanced-configuration.md).

 | `HostEndpointSettings` property | Type | Details |
 |--|--|--|